Quick Facts About A.B.B. Lummus Global Inc.

 They helped build hydroprocessing plants for the oil, gas and petrochemical industries, in addition to other industrial plants such as power plants, chemical plants and any factory or plant that needed a feedwater heater.

-Rather than directly manufacture asbestos products, ABB Lummus Global used asbestos products in the design and construction of industrial plants.
+Rather than directly manufacturing asbestos products, ABB Lummus Global used asbestos products to design and construct industrial plants.
 Many of the lawsuits involving ABB Lummus Global were filed by workers who were exposed to asbestos during the construction of these refineries, factories and plants.

-As a result, ABB Lummus Global faced asbestos claims that eventually forced them into bankruptcy.
+As a result, ABB Lummus Global faced asbestos claims that eventually forced it into bankruptcy.

 Development of the ABB Lummus Global Inc. Asbestos PI Trust